Skip to content

 For situations where you don't want to wait for each workflow run to finish or need to submit hundreds of independent workflow runs, use the run_cloud command instead of run.

-from simmate.workflows.utilities import get_workflow
+from simmate.workflows.utils import get_workflow

-from simmate.engine import Workflow
+from simmate.workflows import Workflow

 class Example__Python__MyFavoriteSettings(Workflow):